bmwcarit/Emma/doc/test_project/readme.md

 The goal of the project is to present a simple system without any complicated parts in order to introduce the new users step-by-step to creating an Emma configuration.

-The project can be analyzed by running the following commands from the Emma top-level folder:
+The project can be analysed by running the following commands from the Emma top-level folder:

 Emma: